 Reproduction & Growth

-- After the eggs hatch in the current, larvae continue to float until reaching a size threshold.
+• After the eggs hatch in the current, larvae continue to float until large enough to settle to the ocean floor.
 At that point, the juvenile garden eel will dig its own burrow.

 Conservation Status